eventflow/Documentation/Documentation/EventUpgrade.rst

 Event upgrade
 =============

-At some point you might find the need to replace a event with zero or more events.
+At some point you might find the need to replace an event with zero or more events.
 Some use cases might be

 -  A previous application version introduced a domain error in the form